gamesrc-ver-recreation/build/notes-restoration.md

 executable were reproduced is given.

-With the right tools, this patched codebase can be used to reproduce any of the objects, or executable, as coming from the following original releases, with a few caveats for ENGINE.OBJ as used in the Build Editor for Duke3D 1.3d:
+With the right tools, this patched codebase can be used to reproduce any of the objects, or executable, as coming from the following original releases:

 - A.OBJ, BUILD.OBJ, CACHE1D.OBJ and ENGINE.OBJ as used in the Build Editor
 for Duke3D 1.3d.